Mind-Depth/acquisition/Documentation/install.md

 ### System Dependencies

+..****python 3.6
-virtualenv or python-virtualenv depending of your system's packet manager.
+..*virtualenv or python-virtualenv depending of your system's packet manager

 ### Commands